What Are the Curing Times of Silicone Castings?

 SILICONES FOR MOLDS

-Silicone polymerization times
+Silicone curing times

 Catalyzed silicone hardness